-The following guidance is provided to facilitate preparation of competitive proposal submissions:
+The following guidance is provided to facilitate preparation of competitive concept submissions:

 - The pembrolizumab Investigator Initiated Studies Program (IISP) is large with numerous approved studies, which include single agent, standard of care systemic therapies, and/or radiation combinations.
-Please check www.clinicaltrials.gov to ensure similar studies to your proposed concept summary are not already approved or ongoing.
-You may also discuss what may be possibly in development with your RMSD or country specific liaison.
+Please check www.clinicaltrials.gov to ensure similar studies to your proposed proposal are not already approved or ongoing.
+You may also discuss what may be possibly in development with your RMSD or country specific liaison

 - Please include documentary evidence of successful and timely accrual and publication of investigators’ studies in similar indications where possible.
 Operational deliverability is carefully considered in our assessment process.

 - Combinations with non-MSD agents may be of interest.
 In such cases, it is the responsibility of the investigator to procure approval for supply of third-party agents, and matched funding, where possible, which should be demonstrated with a letter of support.
 Proposals lacking such documentation may be rejected.

 - The program encourages young investigators to seek guidance from a mentor in submitting IISP proposals.
 If working with a mentor please also provide their CV where possible, along with a detailed letter from the mentor describing the mentoring plan and how this IISP will help the investigator meet their career objectives.

 - Please note that no MSD investigational pipeline agents are presently available for use in the IIS program and proposals requesting their use will not be considered